01 · The starting point

 The first cluster works.
 Then the enterprise questions begin.

 Imagine a platform team that has proved Kubernetes with one application.
-The developers can submit a Deployment, Kubernetes schedules the Pods, and a Service makes them reachable.
+Developers can submit a Deployment, Kubernetes schedules the Pods, and a Service makes them reachable.
 The demonstration is successful.
-Now eight more teams want clusters.
-The platform team must decide who can create them, while the operations team asks who will patch, monitor, back up, and support them.
+Now several more teams want clusters.

 Kubernetes still does its job.
-The new questions sit around it: how does a datacenter repeatedly deliver Kubernetes as a governed, supported service?
+The new questions sit around it: who can create clusters, who patches them, who monitors them, who applies policy, who integrates storage and networking, and how does the datacenter deliver Kubernetes repeatedly as a governed service?

 Kubernetes answers, “How should this application run?”
 VKS and VCF answer, “How will our datacenter deliver and operate the Kubernetes environments that applications need?”